 A puerperal infection occurs when bacteria infect the uterus and surrounding areas after a woman gives birth.
 It’s also known as a postpartum infection.

-It’s estimated that 10 percent of pregnancy-related deaths in the United States are caused by infections.
+It’s estimated that of pregnancy-related deaths in the United States are caused by infections.
 Mortality rates are thought to be higher in areas that lack proper sanitation.

 There are several types of postpartum infections, including:

 - endometritis: an infection of the uterine lining

 - myometritis: an infection of the uterine muscle

 - parametritis: an infection of the areas around the uterus